adamcobabe/mrv/doc/source/develop.rst

 Performance and Memory Considerations
 *************************************
 MRV has been created with performance in mind.
 Core code as gone through several iteration in order to be as fast as it can possibly be within python.
 This is beneficial to the developer as he can be sure that conveniently written code will run at a high pace.
 Usually this kind of code is the most readable and the most maintainable which is why it is preferred.
-Nonetheless there are situations when performance outweights code convenience, this article explains what to look out for and how to improve the performance of your programs.
+Nonetheless there are situations when performance outweighs code maintainability.
+This section explains what to look out for and how to improve the performance of your programs.

-The respective tips are listed in the order of simplicity and effect, hence simler and more effective ways to enhance performance come first.
+The respective tips are listed in the order of simplicity and effect, hence simpler and more effective ways to enhance performance come first.

 Iterators
 =========
 When operating in large scenes, its important to limit the amount of nodes that are returned by iterators.
 The fastest way to do this is to use an MFn.kType pre-filter to limit the yielded Nodes to certain types.
 As the pre-filtering will happen in C++, it will be very fast::

 	>>> iterDagNodes(api.MFn.kTransform, api.MFn.kShape)		# Fast !
 	>>> iterDagNodes(predicate=lambda n: isinstance(n, (Transform, Shape)))	# slow and wasteful